PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 We further extend our PL-EIO framework to include point-based image features to provide a more robust state estimation (PL-EVIO).
-Fig.\ref{Point_feature} shows the complementarity of the image and event visual information.
-For the bad lighting area, the event visual can provide reliable event-corner features, while the image visual can provide rich point-based features in other areas.
+Fig.\ref{Point_feature} shows the complementarity of the image and event information.
+For the bad lighting area, the event can provide reliable event-corner features, while the image can provide rich point-based features in other areas.
 This enables the uniform distribution of the point-based event and image features in the scene.
-While the line-based event feature can provide more constraints (shown in Fig.\ref{Line_feature}) even when the successfully tracked point-based event and image features are less in the scene, our framework can provide a more robust and accurate state estimation.
-More details of three kinds of feature detection and tracking in our framework can be seen in our demonstration\footnote{\url{https://b23.tv/x57n23j}}.
+While the line-based event feature can provide more constraints (shown in Fig.\ref{Line_feature}) even when the successfully tracked point-based event and image features are less in the scene.
+Our framework can provide a more robust and accurate state estimation.
+More details of event-based point and line feature detection and tracking in our framework can be seen in the APPENDIX \ref{Ablation experiment}.